 b.
 Once complete, mail to the address indicated on the form or fax to 703-280-4003.

 c.
 You can also call 800-832-5660 to have a form mailed to you.

 Q – We are a private business that owns one truck and recently started shipping product to Michigan.
 What do we need to do to operate in Ohio?

-A – Obtain a USDOT number from the FMCSA and register for a UCR from the PUCO.
+A – Obtain a USDOT number from the FMCSA and register with the Unified Carrier Registration Plan.